KeenbeanofArk/godot-cpp-gdextention/src/generators/GENERATORS.md

 This document describes the generator system in the Keen Voxel Engine, including:

-- **VoxelGenerator** - Main terrain generation with per-chunk mesh rendering
+- **VoxelGenerator** - Main terrain generation with per-chunk mesh rendering, biome integration, and procedural features
+- **BiomeGenerator** - Biome-based terrain with blending and layered block placement
+- **FeatureGenerator** - Decoration and structure placement (trees, rocks, ore)
 - **NoiseGenerator** - Procedural noise for terrain generation
-- **BiomeGenerator** - Biome-based terrain with blending
-- **FeatureGenerator** - Decoration and structure placement

 ---

 ## VoxelGenerator

 The [`VoxelGenerator`](../VoxelGenerator.h) is the main class that orchestrates terrain generation.
 It uses a **per-chunk mesh system** where each chunk has its own `MeshInstance3D` for efficient rendering and incremental updates.
+It integrates biome generation and procedural feature placement with automatic world vertical extent adjustment.

 ### Generation Modes